 Wrap your frozen or refrigerated goods with bubble wrap.
 Have a few big pieces of bubble wrap pre-cut and you can easily wrap up a whole bag full of ice cream or fresh meat to prevent them from thawing in the hot car on the drive home, as well as potentially creating a mess if they leak or create condensation.

 Add a few spoonfuls of vegetable oil to your bird bath.
 This will help to prevent mosquitos from using it as a breeding ground without harming the birds.

 Keep Plants Watered on Vacation

 Going out of town?
 Here is an easy way to make sure your plants have water while you’re away for a week or longer.
 Put down a plastic sheet or a cut open trash bag in your bathtub and set thick newspapers along the base of the tub.
 Soak the papers with water (not enough to disintegrate or drown them, just enough to saturate them) and set your houseplants on top.

 Prevent Sweaty Sheets

-Switch to using vinegar as a fabric softener.
+Switch to using white vinegar as a fabric softener.
 Commercial fabric softeners cause a residue to build up on your fabric items and reduce their absorbency.
 This is especially bad news for towels, which you want to be absorbent, but if you’re wondering why you’re waking up in a pool of sweat on a hot summer night, it might be because your sheets can’t absorb the water and wick it away from your body.
 Just add a cup of vinegar to the rinse cycle (or fabric softener dispenser) of your washer in place of your regular fabric softener.
 This will help to remove the residue that’s built up on the sheets, as well as act as a fabric softener (with the added bonus of deodorizing the sweaty sheets as well)!